jackwatters45/blog-api-frontend/README.md

   - add topic to previews and post
   - scroll to comments from button

-- Nav

-  - when media query is hit, nav should be a hamburger menu or search bar becomes an icon used to open input
-  - Search

-- Dashboard

-  - add a following tab
-  - Pagination

-- Comment Preview

-  - Link to comment instead of post

 - User

   - 'pagination'
   - view following
   - add likes

-- Admin

-  - gonna need to figure out how to add different levels of security
-  - secured endpoint test out

-- topics
-  - make sure time range and sortBy work
-  - filter stuff responsive